AvTe/RentConnect/replit.md

 - No runtime errors occur when Firebase is not configured

 ### Optional Integrations
-- Paystack: Required only for premium subscription payments
+- Pesapal: Required for M-Pesa and card payments
+- Firebase Admin: Recommended for automatic IPN fulfillment
 - SendGrid: Required only for email notifications
 - Twilio: Required only for WhatsApp/SMS notifications
 - reCAPTCHA: Required only for form spam protection